The new settlement of Cambourne was approved in 1996, with planning permission for up to 3300 dwellings.

 Work started on the site in 1998, with the first residents moving in 1999.

 The relevant planning applications are numbered below -

 1999 – First residents move in

 2004 – Cambourne became a separate parish

-2013 - Cambourne Secondary School opened to the west of the Lower Cambourne perimeter tree belt on land within the parish of Caxton.
+2013 - Cambourne Secondary School opened to the west of Lower Cambourne.
 This was followed by the opening of Cambourne Community Primary School next to the secondary school in 2015.

 2017- Outline application (S/2903/14/OL) approved for Cambourne West for up to 2350 homes